ElleSkye117/Markit-Coding-Standard-iOS/iOS/Objective-C/iOS-objective-c-coding-standards.md

 ## Init Methods

 Init methods should follow the convention provided by Apple's generated code template.
 A return type of 'instancetype' should also be used instead of 'id'.
 Consider using NS_DESIGNATED_INITIALIZER to mark which init method that has to be used.
-Consider defining #define UNAVAILABLE __attribute__((unavailable("This method is unavailable"))) and using it to prevent a initilizer from being used.
+Consider defining ```#define UNAVAILABLE __attribute__((unavailable("This method is unavailable")))``` and using it to prevent an initializer from being used.

 ```objc
 - (instancetype)init